updraft-com/updraft-drf-assignment/README.md

 this entire README all of the way through so that you understand the task, expectations and what has been provided for you before making a start.

+> ⚠️ Please do not upload your solutions to public repositories on GitHub or
+> other publicly available or indexed spaces on the internet.
+Doing so can allow
+> future applicants to reference your solution and undermine the integrity of
+> the test.
+>
+> Obviously we want all current and future candidates to be on an even playing
+> field and we don't want to have to keep writing new tests (and new assessment
+> notes and criteria) each time we do a round of interviews.
+We thank you for
+> your understanding and cooperation in this respect. 🙂
+>
+> We realise this sounds like an unlikely form of plagerism to occur, but Google
+> is powerful and trust us: this is exactly how at least one engineer at Updraft
+> used to find the answers to their university coursework... 🤷‍♂️

 # Getting set up

 Before getting started with the main tasks, you'll need to configure your